 - If children feel threatened or are being watched by a dingo take note of identifying features such as the colour of the ear tag, which ear the tag is in ( left male right female) fur patterns and colours or scars from injuries.

 - Report any threatening behaviour by a dingo to the local ranger’s office or police.

 When visiting Fraser Island you can stay at one of the resorts that are located with easy beach access.
 You may want to check out:

 - Eurong Beach Resort

 - Happy Valley Eco Lodge

-You can also go camping on the beach or at any of the managed camp grounds located on the island.
-If you decide to go camping you will need to reserve an authorized campsite.
+You can also go camping on the beach or at any of the managed campgrounds located on the island.
+If you decide to go camping you will need to reserve an authorised campsite.
 This information can be found on the QPWS website and can be booked online.